cjstehno/depdiff/README.md

 Running `depdiff -h` will generate the command help, which will be similar to the following:

 ```
-Repository Diff Tool 0.1.0
+depdiff 0.2.0
 Christopher J. Stehno <chris@stehno.com>
-Determines the local dependencies missing from a remote repository.
+Resolves and reports on artifacts in your local repository that are missing from a remote repository.

 USAGE:
     depdiff.exe [FLAGS] [OPTIONS] --local <LOCAL-PATH> --remote <REPO-URL>